justonia/UnityFSMCodeGenerator/README.md

 WIP: See the telephone example under Examples/Telephone.
 The TelephoneFSM.prefab has a PlayMakerCodeGenerator script on it that creates the TelephoneFSM.Generated.cs file.

-**Note:** You will need your own copy of PlayMaker to be able to modify the visual FSM, but the example will perfectly fine without it.
+**Note:** You will need your own copy of PlayMaker to be able to modify the visual FSM, but the example will work perfectly fine without it.

 ## Status